Ibinola/timelycapsule-web/README.md

-# TimelyCapsule
+# ourKairos

-**TimelyCapsule** is an open-source platform for creating and delivering time-locked digital capsules—messages, media, and crypto gifts that unlock only at a specific moment in the future.
+**ourKairos** is an open-source platform for creating and delivering time-locked digital capsules—messages, media, and crypto gifts that unlock only at a specific moment in the future.
 It reintroduces anticipation to digital communication by combining reliable Web2 infrastructure with blockchain-powered payments.

-Originally built on **Starknet**, TimelyCapsule is actively being **migrated to the Stellar network** to enable faster confirmations, lower transaction costs, and broader accessibility, while preserving a pragmatic hybrid Web2/Web3 architecture.
+Originally built on **Starknet**, ourKairos is actively being **migrated to the Stellar network** to enable faster confirmations, lower transaction costs, and broader accessibility, while preserving a pragmatic hybrid Web2/Web3 architecture.

 ---

-## Why TimelyCapsule?
+## Why ourKairos?

-In a world dominated by instant messages and disposable content, TimelyCapsule is built around *intentional delivery*.
+In a world dominated by instant messages and disposable content, ourKairos is built around *intentional delivery*.
 Capsules are sealed, stored securely, and revealed only when the time is right.

 Use cases include: